MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-brands-model-how-to.md

 ## Update a specific brand

-The [update a brand](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Update-Brand) request lets you search for the details of a brand in the custom Brands model for the specified account using the brand ID.
+The [Update Brand](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Update-Brand) request lets you search for the details of a brand in the custom Brands model for the specified account using the brand ID.

 ### Example response